Healthcare and Consumer Wellbeing

-Isabel's research stream focuses on consumer behavior, particularly in relation to healthcare and consumer wellbeing, judgment and decision making, goals and motivation, and meta-science.
+Isabel's research focuses on consumer behaviour, particularly in relation to healthcare and consumer wellbeing, judgment and decision making, goals and motivation, and meta-science.
 Her research has been published in Psychological Bulletin.

-Prior to starting her Ph.D., Isabel spent several years in consulting, where she focused on business and marketing strategy.
+Prior to her academic career, Isabel spent several years in consulting, where she focused on business and marketing strategy.

 Landy, J. F., Jia, M., Ding, I. L., Viganola, D., Tierney, W., Dreber, A., Johannesson, M., Pfeiffer, T., Ebersole, C. R., Gronau, Q. F., Ly, A., van den Bergh, D., Marsman, M., Derks, K., Wagenmakers, E., Proctor, A., Bartels, D. M., Bauman, C. W., Brady, W. J., Cheung, F., Cimpian, A., Dohle, S., Donnellan, M. B., Hahn, A., Hall, M. P., Jiménez-Leal, W., Johnson, D. J., Lucas, R. E., Monin, B., Montealegre, A., Mullen, E., Pang, J., Ray, J., Reinero, D. A., Reynolds, J., Sowden, W., Storage, D., Su, R., Tworek, C. M., Van Bavel, J. J., Walco, D., Wills, J., Xu, X., Yam, K. C., Yang, X., Cunningham, W. A., Schweinsberg, M., Urwitz, M. and Uhlmann, E. L. (2020) "Crowdsourcing hypothesis tests : making transparent how design choices shape research results